 If the nerve affected is in the left lower back region, then you may experience pain in varying degrees of severity in that section even before the rash appears.
 Generally, there is also a feeling of unwellness like you are coming down with the flu.

 3. Kidney Stones

-Our kidneys are located in the back of the loins, the lumbar region, one on the left and the other on the right.
+Our kidneys are located in the back of the loins, one on the left and the other on the right.
 A left kidney stone can cause pain in the left lower back.

-Stones in the kidney are collections of clumped up minerals and salts that deposit in the kidneys while your body is trying to get rid of them by excretion.
-These stones form over a period of time and when they are large enough they start causing problems.
+Stones in the kidney are collections of clumped up minerals and salts that deposit in the kidneys.
+These stones form over a period of time and when they are large enough, they can start causing problems.

-The pain is due to the body trying to pass the stone out through the urine causing a cramping sensation that tends to start at the lower back and flows in a wave-like manner towards the groin.
+The pain is often due to the body trying to pass the stone out through urine, causing a cramping sensation that tends to start at the lower back, radiating towards the groin.
 Other symptoms include nausea, vomiting, and passing bloody or cloudy urine.

 4. Kidney Infection